llm-d-incubation/llm-d-rl/README-llmd.md

 - `kgateway`
 - `gke-l7-regional-external-managed` (GKE)

-And update the `--router-url` in `deploy/cks/llmd-rollout-controller.yaml` to match the gateway service name (e.g., for kgateway the service name pattern differs from Istio's `{name}-istio`).
+And update `--router-url` in `deploy/cks/llmd-rollout-controller.yaml` to match the gateway service name (e.g., for kgateway the service name pattern differs from Istio's `{name}-istio`).

 ### Skip the inference router (direct dispatch)